gowebly/docs/docs/faq.md

 ## What is the right way to ask a question or report a bug?

-Running the `doctor` command will give you a list of all the CLI tools that are installed on your system:
+Running the `doctor` command will give you a list of all the tools you need to work properly with the **Gowebly** CLI that are installed on your system:

 ::: code-group
 ``` bash [CLI]